9 Side Effects Of Ginger You Must Know About

 Lemon Ginger Tea

-The only side effect of this tea that was noted was frequent urination.
+Anecdotal evidence suggests that the only side effect of this tea is frequent urination.
 Excess consumption of lemon ginger tea (or any beverage for that matter) may cause frequent urination.
 Hence, limit the intake of this beverage.

 Ginger Water

 This is also known as ginger tea in certain regions.
-The side effects are similar to that of ginger, which include heartburn, stomach ache, gas, and a burning sensation in the mouth.
+The side effects are similar to that of ginger, which include heartburn, stomach ache, gas, and a burning sensation in the mouth (1).

 Another side effect of ginger water (the tea) is that it may disturb your sleep.
 This means that it can keep you up for a long time at night if you consume it before hitting the bed.
 However, limited information is available to support this point.